Build a Great Nest.js Blog: Full-Text Search for Posts

 to handle search requests.

-Step 3: Integrating the Search Feature into the Frontend
+Step 3: Integrating the Search Functionality into the Frontend

-With the backend API ready, let's now add a search box and a search results page to the user interface.
+The backend API is ready.
+Now let's add a search box and a search results page to the user interface.

 Open the views/_header.ejs

-file and add a search form to the navigation bar.
+file and add a search input form to the navigation bar.

 in the views